 - Food where you aren’t sure of the ingredients

-With this in mind, you also need to remember not to feed them bread.
+With this in mind, you must also remember not to feed them bread.
 Providing bread to birds is still common practice, and you even see it at duck ponds, but it should be discouraged.
 Bread is full of salt and sugar along with heavy carbohydrates.
-It isn’t going to do the bird any good so stick with food with nutritional value.
+It isn’t doing the bird any good so stick with food with nutritional value.

 How To Feed Crows In Your Garden